 Have you ever looked at a dog food label?
-Not the part about chicken and rice, the bottom half where it starts to look more like an organic chemistry textbook than a food label.
+Not the part about chicken and rice. but the bottom half where it starts to look more like an organic chemistry textbook.
 All of those long, convoluted chemical names are, you guessed it, chemicals!
 They’re not food.

 Real vitamins are living complexes that contribute to other living complexes like cell repair, circulatory activities and collagen production.
 They coexist in food with other living complexes like enzymes and essential trace minerals and they all function synergistically.

-It’s virtually impossible to get too much vitamin D from sunshine or foods but dogs are harmed from vitamin D toxicity from pet foods each and every year.
+It’s virtually impossible to get too much vitamin D from sunshine or foods … but dogs are harmed from vitamin D toxicity from pet foods each and every year.
 Vitamin D toxicity, or hypervitaminosis D, causes bone loss and abnormally high serum calcium levels, which can result in kidney stones and the calcification of organs like the heart and kidneys.
-These are really common issues in dogs today yet nobody looks at food as a cause until dogs literally drop dead from eating it.
-Otherwise, nobody makes the connection and the synthetic vitamin D builds up in the dog and creates insidious and seemingly unrelated disease.
+These are really common issues in dogs today, yet nobody suspects food as a cause until dogs literally drop dead from eating it.
+Until then, nobody makes the connection, so the synthetic vitamin D builds up in the dog and creates insidious and seemingly unrelated disease.

-Similarly, it’s virtually impossible for real food to cause vitamin A toxicity but synthetic vitamin A toxicity is well published and probably a lot more common that you might think.
+It’s also near impossible for real food to cause vitamin A toxicity.
+Yet synthetic vitamin A toxicity is well published and probably a lot more common that you might think.
 The effects of vitamin A toxicity include:

 Kibble Creates Malnutrition

-Here are the takeaway points every pet owner should know about synthetic vitamins and premixes (and this applies to all premixes, not just those made in China):
+Here’s what every pet owner should know about synthetic vitamins and minerals in premixes (and this applies to all premixes, not just those made in China):

 - Vitamins, minerals and enzymes all work together as co-factors.
 If one part is missing, in the wrong form or in the wrong amount, then entire chains of metabolic processes will misfire, causing a downward spiral in health that can take months or years to manifest as disease.

-- Synthetic vitamins are treated as drugs by the body and like any other toxin, must be filtered by the liver.
-Dr Casimir Funk says this about synthetic vitamins: “these are highly inferior to vitamins from natural sources, also the synthetic product is well known to be far more toxic.”
+- Synthetic vitamins are treated as drugs by the body and like any other toxin, the liver has to filter them.
+Dr Casimir Funk says this about synthetic vitamins: “These are highly inferior to vitamins from natural sources, also the synthetic product is well known to be far more toxic.”

 - Even small doses of vitamin D and vitamin E have been shown to significantly decrease immune function.